 As of march FY19, current assets are Rs.758 cr and current liabilities are Rs.
 789 cr.This means that current liabilities are higher than current assets and the working capital ratio is also less than 1.

-This gives a negative feedback of the company’s liquidity position.
+This gives negative feedback on the company’s liquidity position.

 Impact of Working Capital:

-So the alternate method to raise funds for running the daily business of a company can bring in some discounts on products or generate cash by giving some offer to the clients.
+So the alternate method to raise funds for running the daily business of a company can bring in some discounts on products or generate cash by giving some offers to the clients.

 Thus, higher working capital is good for the company.
 It shows that the company is in a position to pay its debt and to all its creditors within 1 year maintaining enough liquidity.